nGoline/royalforkblog.github.io/_posts/2015-10-19-resurrection.md

 As the articles are not well preserved on [archive.org](https://web.archive.org/web/20150214051116/http://www.royalforkblog.com/) I decided to unsolicitedly bring the articles back online here at [royalforkblog.github.io](http://royalforkblog.github.io) guerilla style.
 I will leave everything else as it is on the site as is, neesless to say that contact details don't work any longer.

 If any of you know "rf" or his whereabouts, please give me a shout on Bitcointalk or on reddit.
 I certainly hope that he is well.
 He was obviously smart and also very friendly when I had contact with him through email several month ago.
+Only things I know about him are what can be learned from [his GitHub account](https://github.com/royalfork) and from the [about-article](http://royalforkblog.github.io/2014/07/27/about/).

 – SimonBelmond